dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 At a first glance this may seem like the same thing, but it eliminates unnecessary timer interrupts, when no task switch is occuring.
 It also removes the idea of a `quantum`, since you can run a thread for any arbitrary amount of time, rather than a number of timer intervals.

-*Authors note: Tickless schedulers are usually seens as more accurrate and operate with less latency than periodic ones, but this comes at the cost of added complexity.*
+*Authors note: Tickless schedulers are usually seen as more accurrate and operate with less latency than periodic ones, but this comes at the cost of added complexity.*

 //--- original text below here ---//